Smoking causes many illnesses, including cancers, heart disease, stroke and emphysema.

 Recent years has seen the emergence of e-cigarettes.
 E-cigarette use, or vaping, may be less harmful than traditional smoking, however, potentially hazardous substances have been identified in the aerosol of e-cigarettes and the full and long-term health impacts are not yet know.

 Based on current evidence and expert advice, the Victorian Government has taken a safety first approach by regulating e-cigarettes in the same manner as tobacco products.

 Tobacco laws and anti-smoking initiatives have helped to reduce smoking rates in Victoria – both in adults and young people (see Tobacco laws – the results so far).

-The Act now bans smoking in more public places than ever before.
-Specifically, you cannot smoke:
+The Tobacco Act bans smoking and vaping in more public places than ever before.
+Specifically, you cannot smoke or vape:

 - at enclosed restaurants, cafes and dining areas of hotels